cougargrades/importer-python/README.md

 - Docker
 - Grade data:
     - in CSV format with the schema seen in `sample/sample.csv`
+- 166MB free of disk space for temporary Docker images

 ## Running
 - `cd importer/`